seatgeek/druzhba/docs/quickstart.rst

 here.

-Once your destination database is running connect to it with your favorite SQL client and run the following:
+Once your destination database is running connect to it with your favorite SQL client and run the following (you may want to create your own password):

 .. code-block:: postgresql